All Episodes

 And that's what they're doing in the state of Virginia right now.

-Well, let me go to let me let me know.
+Well, let me go to the bathroom.

 Bloomberg says, yes, that's true.

-He actually says, Yeah, we're only going after minority kids for marijuana.
+He actually says, yeah, we're only going after minority kids for marijuana.

 Then he goes further.

-You know why he said, because we put all, not half, not 95, we put all the cops in minority neighborhoods.
+Because we put all, not half, not 95, we put all the cops in minority neighborhoods.

 Wow.